 But here’s the pro tip: when you’re on the hunt for a surgeon, make sure you find one who knows the running game inside and out.
 Bonus points if they’re a runner themselves – that’s when you know you’ve hit the jackpot.

 So, if you’re at that point where bunion pain is just too much to bear, don’t hesitate to reach out to a sports podiatrist who can guide you through the process and help you get back to pounding the pavement in no time.

 A bunionectomy can put you out of commission for a few days to a few weeks and wearing a surgical boot for roughly a month.

-In general, full recovery from this can take up anywhere from 8 to 12 weeks.
-Even then, going back to your former running glory should take a while.
+Full recovery from this can take anywhere from 8 to 12 weeks.
+So, going back to your former running glory should take a while.

 Don’t you think so?